ranges-network/ranges-network.github.io/pages/awards.md

 A budget (1 page maximum) that includes line items for all costs, including, but not limited to, shipping costs, long-term digital archival storage, travel, and any additional costs associated with imaging.
 Salary will not be funded.

-Student applications must include a letter from an advisor or laboratory director.
+Student applications must include a simple letter of support from an advisor or laboratory director.

 Applicants must be affiliated with an institution in the United States.